neuralmagic/deepsparse/examples/aws-ami/README.md

 >> Uvicorn running on http://0.0.0.0:5543 (Press CTRL+C to quit)
 ```

-Recall that we previously opened port 5543 on your AWS instance to recieve internet traffic.
-As such, we can send a request from your local machine to your model endpoint over the web.
+Recall that we configured the instance to expose port 5543 on your AWS instance to recieve internet traffic.
+As such, we can send a request to the model endpoint over the web.
 From your local machine, run the following, filling in the public IPv4 address of your instance.

 ```python
 import requests